TheStone11/TheFlork/README.md

 # flynnsanity
-shitpost with over 40 jonklers, new consumable set, 4 decks, and... tags???
+shitpost with over 40 jonklers, new consumable set, 4+ decks, boss blinds, a new suit and more

 CREDITS

-Flynn - producer, the guy that adds stuff to the mod
+Flynn - producer, the girl that adds stuff to the mod

-Sophie - didn't do shit for the mod but she's my dog
+Stone11 - helps me with github

 Astro - really cool guy, helped me sometimes

-Zizou - i am legally forced to credit him because of the gimmiko jokers, since Zizou made Gimmiko
+Zizou - i am legally forced to credit him because of the gimmiko jokers, since Zizou made Gimmiko (I do not endorse his actions, he a sick fuck frfr)

 Yahiamice - guy who inspired flynnsanity

-G-Zone - he's the "poop yourself, kid" guy from the mod,

 thanks for playing Flynnsanity, for that we give you an ascii horse ⠀⠀⠀⠀⠀⠀⢀⠀⠀⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀